Pathological Science #3 Experts

 Headaches while using a cell phone or computer — this symptom often goes away the same day that all wireless devices are turned off.
 Building new computers with lower frequency CPUs are sometimes necessary (CPUs of 2ghz or less have been very effective in eliminating headaches in homes that have computers but no wireless devices).

 Sleep disturbances — less deep sleep, feeling sleepy during work hours, fatigue, irritability, often resulting in short tempers and emotional outbursts.
-The symptoms usually fade or go away completely within one to three days of removing all wireless devices, but if exposure to wireless devices has been for several years, the symptoms might never go away due to psychological changes.
+The symptoms usually fade or go away completely within one to three days of removing all wireless devices, but if exposure to wireless devices has been for several years, then the symptoms might never go away due to psychological changes.

 Darkening, toughening, and rapid aging of the skin — what I refer to as 'nuked weenie' skin like what a weenie looks like if heated too long in a microwave oven.
 This one is greatly upsetting to the ladies in cultures who value light skin and do not want to appear to be farmers who work outdoors.
 The effect is most recognizable within a family's members all having darkened skin except the one family member who does not use a cell phone (and who also looks to be the youngest of seven in spite of being the third-oldest).
 This symptom is not yet known to be reversible.